adamd1985-zz/CodingExercise/README.md

 1. Given a list of people, when the user asks for a certain sex, then all members of that sex in the book are to be given.
 2. Given a list of people, when the user asks for the oldest, then the oldest member is returned.
 3. Given two people, when user asks the age difference, then the age difference is returned in days.

-## Iteration 1

-- Time estimate 1hr.
-- lightweight application with minimal code.
-- Embedded/in-memory DB for thin query logic.
-- Boot the given file or create contacts in DB.
-- An address book contact is made up of name, sex and date of birth.

-## Build and Execution

-- MAVEN:
-- mvn clean install
-- mvn exec:java: for quick execution.
-Parameters can be found in the build section of the POM file.

-## Iteration 2 (Future)
-- Simple JQuery front end
-- Spring MVC to service browser requests.